tejasvbedi95/BAGLES/README.md

 # Tutorial

-The following script is used to apply BayesSMEG to jointly detect multiple change points based on the daily confirmed cases of COVID-19 and estimating the final epidemic size K. We also demonstrate long term forecasting of New York COVID-19 daily cases via automatic BayesSMEG.
+The following script is used to apply BAGLES to jointly detect multiple change points based on the daily confirmed cases of COVID-19 and estimating the final epidemic size K. We also demonstrate long term forecasting of New York COVID-19 daily cases via automatic BayesSMEG.